Iheanyi25/hospital-management-system/README.md

 ***
 ## Overview
 `Description`
-This is the repository of the Federal **Univeristy of Petroleum Resources, Effurun**
+This is the repository of the **Akwa Ibom State Polytechnic, Ikot Ekpene**

 ### Workflow guide (Adding feature and fixing bugs)